 That leaves the variable to change.
 The shear (and by extension the elastic) modulus of a material is a function of the void ratio.
 From the same source,

 The need to treat compression due to settlement completely differently than that of elastic (or elasto-plastic) settlement is one of the anomalies of geotechnical engineering.
-The observation that the elastic modulus decreases with void ratio (or increases with strain) is a start in putting the two together and presenting a more or less unified theory of soil deformation.
+The observation that the elastic modulus decreases with increasing void ratio (or strain) is a start in putting the two together and presenting a more or less unified theory of soil deformation.
 Coupled with agreement on using strain in consolidation tests, this would bring us a long way to solving the dilemma of Jean-Louis Briaud’s–and some of the rest of our–pet peeves.